 Chair Rasmussen asked for comments of the Board.
 Councilor Tobias said she was more pleased with the vocabulary.
-Mr. Bubar said he felt single-family residential/duplex should be separate from small group net monitoring as it is currently not clear as written.
+Mr. Bubar said he felt single-family residential/duplex should be separate from small group net metering as it is currently not clear as written.
 Chair Rasmussen agreed and said there was another section where they mixed 2 different uses making it difficult to read the Table of Uses.
 Mr. Bubar said he was also struggling to see the difference between a solar voltaic parking canopy and a carport.
 The Board discussed the issue.

 The Board discussed confusion with definitions and raised questions about subjective terms; more specifics needed in definitions.
 Mx.
-Friedrichs said there is a special exception for residential uses that tries make it feasible for any resident to have some sort of solar and felt that should be stated first, and there are variances and waivers as well.
+Friedrichs said a special exception for residential uses is included that makes it feasible for any resident to have some sort of solar but felt that this should be stated before the information on requirements so that it is prominent Mx.
+Friedrichs also pointed out that land use regulations include variances and waivers to be accommodating of particular situations or hardships that might not fit the exact language of the ordinance .
 Vice-Chair Grant said none of the category of uses can apply in rural; can only use as accessory to residential or duplex.